godotengine/godot-docs/tutorials/scripting/gdextension/gdextension_cpp_example.rst

 called respectively when Godot loads our plugin and when it unloads it.
 All we're doing here is parse through the functions in our bindings module to initialize them, but you might have to set up more things depending on your needs.
-We call the ``GDREGISTER_CLASS`` macro for each of our classes in our library.
+We call the ``GDREGISTER_RUNTIME_CLASS`` macro for each of our classes in our library.
+This will make them run only in game, like the default for GDScript.

 The important function is the third function called ``example_library_init``.
 We first call a function in our bindings library that creates an initialization object.